 This course addresses topics that are personal in nature.
 The student is encouraged to participate in class discussion/presentations, but the student is not required to share personal information with classmates.
 Also, the student is advised to use discretion in self-disclosure with classmates and the instructor.
 It is anticipated that fellow students will be respectful and not disclose information that is shared in class, but the instructor cannot guarantee confidentiality of information that the student shares with classmates.
-Thus, the student is responsible for the information that he/she shares, and should not share information that he/she does not want others to know.
+Thus, the student is responsible for the information the know. nat he/she shares, ar nd should not share information that he e/she does not war nt others to